 To level the field, first of all, Agile and Waterfall can be described as two different approaches for managing the project and development lifecycle process.
 Agile is favored by its supporters as being more flexible, collaborative, embracing change, and often suited for smaller projects where a minimum viable product (MVP) is crucial.

 On the other hand, Waterfall is more controlled and stringent, with progress measured by clearly defined sequential milestones and goals.
 Both methodologies are proven to both work and fail for different types of projects.
 So which one to choose?
-To simplify things a bit, I will from now on refer to a sequential model as Waterfall and an Agile model as Scrum.
+Check our infographics and continue reading below.

 What is the Waterfall methodology?

 The traditional mindset of developing software is usually what is called the Waterfall model.
 Using the Waterfall model a project should not move from one phase to the next until the preceding phase is completely fulfilled and perfected.
 It is not possible to jump back to an earlier concluded phase.